Collection System Services

 The only way to investigate these clearwater entry sources in the underground lines is to insert a television camera inside the line.
 This camera is powered through the line on tracks or wheels and the picture is monitored from inside the televising trailer.

 Mainline Camera Video Monitors

-This procedure is recorded on a compact disc (CD) and viewed later by wastewater staff and engineering design staff to identify and prioritize the needed repairs or replacements of lines.
+This procedure is recorded and backed up on the cloud so it can be viewed later by wastewater staff and engineering design staff to identify and prioritize the needed repairs or replacements of lines.

 Collection System Maintenance

-Routine maintenance by cleaning the collection system is necessary to assure that the wastewater continues its gravitational flow to the wastewater treatment plant.
-This is done with a truck containing a hose which is inserted into each line.
-Water under high pressure is then introduced through the hose.
+Routine cleaning of the collection system is necessary to assure that the wastewater continues its gravitational flow to the wastewater treatment plant.
+This is done with a truck using water under high pressure through the hose.
 The hose travels through each line, flushing built up sand, grit, or debris back to the manhole where the wastewater staff can remove it with a vacuum tube attached to the truck.
 A root cutter device also removes tree roots which may impede the flow in a line.
 These procedures avert flow constrictions within the lines which could cause sanitary sewer backups into homes or businesses.
-All 138 miles of lines are cleaned within the city on a two-to-three year rotation with other known debris buildup areas routinely cleaned more often.
+All 138 miles of lines are cleaned within the city on a three year rotation with other known debris buildup areas routinely cleaned more often.